-Natural Disasters: Nepal lies on an active fault zone and is considered at high-risk for a major earthquake.
+Natural Disasters: Nepal lies on an active fault zone and is still considered at high-risk for a major earthquake, as demonstrated by the major April 25, 2015 earthquake and significant aftershocks that caused extensive damage in the Kathmandu Valley and many districts of Nepal.
 Lack of adequate emergency response vehicles, equipment, and medical facilities, combined with building codes that are not strictly enforced, multiply the extent of possible catastrophic damage from a major earthquake, especially in the Kathmandu Valley.
 Nepal is also prone to flooding and landslides.
 The Government of Nepal’s ability to respond in the event of a natural disaster may be limited.
 General information about natural disaster preparedness is available from the U.S. Federal Emergency Management Agency (FEMA) and an Embassy Emergency Preparedness Guide is also available online.

-LGBT RIGHTS: Same-sex sexual activity is not criminalized, and lesbian, gay, bisexual, and transgender (LGBT) persons in Nepal actively and openly advocate for their rights.
-However, Nepal remains a conservative and traditional society and discrimination exists and there have been reports of low-level harassment of LGBT persons.
-Accordingly, LGBT travelers should be discrete and avoid public displays of affection.
-For more detailed information about LGBT rights in Nepal, you may review the State Department’s Country Reports on Human Rights Practices for 2013.
-(An updated version of that report for 2014 will be posted on the Department of State’s website in early 2015.)
-For further information on LGBT travel, please read our LGBT Travel Information page.
+LGBTI Rights: Same-sex sexual activity is not criminalized, and lesbian, gay, bisexual, and transgender (LGBTI) persons in Nepal actively and openly advocate for their rights.
+Nepal, however, remains a conservative and traditional society.
+Discrimination exists and there have been reports of non-violent harassment of LGBTI persons.
+Accordingly, LGBTI travelers may wish to be discreet and avoid public displays of affection.
+See our LGBTI Travel Information page and section 6 of our Human Rights report for further details.

-Medical care in Nepal is limited and generally not up to Western standards.
-Routine medical complaints can often be addressed by clinics in Kathmandu and some surgeries can be performed in the capital.
-However, serious illnesses often require evacuation to the nearest adequate medical facility (e.g., New Delhi, Singapore, Bangkok).
+General: Medical care in Nepal is limited and generally not up to Western standards.
+Some routine medical complaints can be addressed by clinics in Kathmandu and basic emergency surgeries can be performed in the capital.
+Serious illnesses, however, often require evacuation to the nearest adequate medical facility in a neighboring country.
 Serious illnesses and injuries suffered while hiking in remote areas may require evacuation by helicopter to Kathmandu.
 Those trekking in remote areas of Nepal should factor the high cost of a potential helicopter rescue into their financial considerations.
-Travelers are recommended to purchase medical evacuation insurance as medical evacuations can cost thousands of dollars and payment will be expected in cash before the medevac can take place, if there is no insurance coverage.
-Older and disabled travelers should be aware that Medicare does not provide coverage for hospital or medical costs incurred outside of the United States.
+It is a good idea for travelers to purchase medical evacuation insurance as medical evacuations can cost tens of thousands of dollars and payment will be expected in cash before the medevac can take place, if there is no insurance coverage.
 There is minimal mental health care available in Nepal.
 U.S. citizens with mental health problems are generally stabilized and transported to the United States or to another regional center for care.
 The U.S. Embassy in Kathmandu maintains a list of local medical facilities and practitioners.

-Medical facilities are often overwhelmed due to insufficient resources.
+Medical facilities are often overwhelmed because of insufficient resources.
 Emergency medical services, especially in public hospitals, are of poor quality compared to that available in the United States.
 Food hygiene and sanitary food handling practices are uncommon in Nepal and precautions should be taken to prevent water and food-borne illnesses.

 Travel & Transportation

-TRAFFIC SAFETY AND ROAD CONDITIONS: U.S. citizens may encounter road conditions significantly worse than those found in the United States.
-The information below is provided for general reference only and may not apply in every situation.
+Road Conditions and Safety: U.S. citizens may encounter road conditions significantly worse than those found in the United States.
+The information below is provided for general reference and may not apply in every situation.